siren-js/spec-extensions/README.md

 #### `required`

-Indicates that the field is required, meaning it must be included when submitting the corresponding action to the server.
+Indicates that the field is required, meaning the field MUST be included when submitting the corresponding action to the server, and the `value` MUST NOT be the empty string (see [`value` Coercion](#value-coercion)).
 This property MUST be a boolean and it defaults to `false`.